unixabg/open-screen-monitor/README.md

 - Configure the chrome-extension for your deployment (FIXME)
 - Install the server side PHP
 - Make the data directory **Attention - DO NOT make this folder a public access folder from the web!**
+ - The defaults assume that you overload your dns for https://osm
+   - https://osm/osm is the default location for the osm php files
+   - ../../osm-data is the default data location relative to the default osm php files
 - Configure OAuth access to your Organizational Unit of your domain
  - Go to  https://console.developers.google.com/
  - Create a new API Project with name OpenScreenMonitor